rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 Returning to Bob, he is a pragmatist.
 Notice that Bob has stratified all contexts he assumed relevant to Alice's finding: production issue, failing test, and theoretical.
 To Bob, a logical issue in code is just a part of life.
 "It has bugs, it's called software."
 This empirical mindset, in some ways, is healthier[^rnt].
 It is not unusual for empirical reasoning to dismiss theoretical concerns, however in this case this is likely to be wrong.
-It is hard to spot or even assess the impact of some bugs (e.g. race conditions) using testing or other observation based methods.
+It is hard to spot or even assess the impact of some bugs (e.g. race conditions) using testing or other observation based methods[^tla].
 The concurrency flaw Alice has identified can start manifesting itself all the sudden, this is what concurrency issues have been _observed_ to do.

 [^rnt]: I have discussed RNT (repetitive negative thinking) in my [_add_blank_target previous post](2022-08-30-code-cognitiveload.html) in my previous post.

+[^tla]: Concurrency in particular is a good example, deductive tools like TLA+ exist.

 Carol's response suggests an empirical mindset as well.
 Carol has generalized previous observations of a working product and that generalization overrides Alice's warning bells.
 Going from specific to general is what empirical process is about.
 Proper empirical reasoning will question, even invalidate, previous "hypothesis" if new evidence provides reasons for doing so, but Alice is not providing any empirical evidence.